domcars0/Domoticz-GPIO-Plugin/README.md

 * Restart Domoticz.

 In the web UI, navigate to the Hardware page.
 In the hardware dropdown there will be an entry called "Raspberry Pi GPIO".
+Allow New Hardware Devices in the Setup=>Settings=>System Add a new Hardware with this type (Raspberry Pi GPIO) This will create the new(s) device(s)
+Go to the Setup=>Devices , you will be able to see the new (not used) devices and can add them to the Switches Page.
+That's all!

 ## Updating